All posts

 What are the most important US tax deadlines for cross-border founders?

 April 15 carries the most concentrated obligations: personal income tax return (Form 1040), C-Corp return (Form 1120), FBAR filing (auto-extended to October 15), first quarter estimated tax payment, and FATCA reporting (Form 8938).
 S-Corp and partnership returns are due March 15.
-US citizens living abroad receive an automatic filing extension to June 15, but interest accrues on unpaid taxes from April 15 regardless.
+US citizens living abroad get an automatic filing extension to June 15, but interest accrues on unpaid taxes from April 15.

 What is the penalty for not filing FBAR?